top of page

 Written by Independent Medical Nexus Review Team

-By checking this box, I confirm that: By submitting this form, I request an independent, records-based medical review for the purpose of obtaining a written medical opinion (nexus letter / Independent Medical Opinion) related to my VA disability claim.
-I understand and agree to the following: **Scope of Services** – The service is limited to a review of medical and service records that I voluntarily submit at time of payment/checkout. – The service provided is an independent medical opinion only. – No in-person or virtual examination is provided. – No diagnosis, treatment, prescription, or ongoing medical care is rendered. – No provider–patient relationship is established. – Independent Medical Nexus does not access VA systems, retrieve records on my behalf, or submit documents to the VA. – Independent Medical Nexus does not provide legal advice, advocacy, or representation before the VA. – The medical opinion is based solely on the records and information I submit. – A medical opinion may be favorable, neutral, unfavorable, or declined depending on whether the evidence supports a medically reasonable conclusion. **Records Policy** I confirm **all records submitted represent everything I want reviewed**. **The medical review and opinion will be based solely on records received at time of payment/checkout.** **Review begins immediately upon receipt of records.** Additional records later require new service purchase (full fee applies). **Client Responsibilities** – I am responsible for submitting the completed nexus letter or IMO to the VA or to any representative or attorney assisting with my claim. – This review is limited to the condition(s) identified in my intake.
+Terms and Scope of Services Important Notice All services are provided as independent, records-based medical reviews and written opinions only.
+No diagnosis, treatment, or legal representation is provided.
+Payment is required before review and is non-refundable once records are accessed.
+Full terms are presented in the Service Agreement at the end of the intake form. – The service is limited to a review of medical and service records that I voluntarily submit at time of payment/checkout. – The service provided is an independent medical opinion only. – No in-person or virtual examination is provided. – No diagnosis, treatment, prescription, or ongoing medical care is rendered. – No provider–patient relationship is established. – Independent Medical Nexus does not access VA systems, retrieve records on my behalf, or submit documents to the VA. – Independent Medical Nexus does not provide legal advice, advocacy, or representation before the VA. – The medical opinion is based solely on the records and information I submit. – A medical opinion may be favorable, neutral, unfavorable, or declined depending on whether the evidence supports a medically reasonable conclusion. **Records Policy** I confirm **all records submitted represent everything I want reviewed**. **The medical review and opinion will be based solely on records received at time of payment/checkout.** **Review begins immediately upon receipt of records.** Additional records later require new service purchase (full fee applies). **Client Responsibilities** – I am responsible for submitting the completed nexus letter or IMO to the VA or to any representative or attorney assisting with my claim. – This review is limited to the condition(s) identified in my intake.
 Additional conditions, revisions, or addendums may require an additional fee. **Payment & Refund Policy** – Full payment is required before review begins. – Payments are **non-refundable once records are accessed OR review has begun**. – A refund may be issued **only if** written cancellation request received **before records are accessed OR before review has begun**, less a **$300 administrative fee**.
 Chargebacks will be contested and do not relieve you of your financial responsibilities. **No Outcome Guarantees** – Independent Medical Nexus does not guarantee VA claim approval, disability ratings, or acceptance of any opinion. – VA decisions remain solely at the discretion of the Department of Veterans Affairs.
-I have read and agree to the terms above.

 © 2026 by Independent Medical Nexus.